RickDB/PlexAniSync/README.md

 Currently planned for future releases:

 - [ ] XREF title matching based on HAMA which uses custom lists and AniDB
-- [ ] Add setting to skip updating with dropped state on user list
+- [ ] Add setting to skip updating shows with dropped state on user list
 - [ ] Ignore anime list support (based on content rating and / or title)
 - [ ] Improve error handling